ross1573/key_logger/README.md

 # KeyLogger
 Multipurpose key logger for Windows and macOS writhen in C++
 Requires C++ 20, tested on apple clang 14 and VC++ 14
-Overhead is about 1~2 mircoseconds
+Overhead is about 1~2 mircoseconds(on first callback invocation)
 ~~~
 On macOS, please add 'ApplicationServices.framework' to the project
 ~~~